-Located within the city of Clarksville, the Environmental Education Center (EEC) is composed of 475 acres of land that affords a bounty of environmental habitats and supplies immeasurable support to academic programs at Austin Peay, as well as to the community and state.
+Located within the city of Clarksville, the Farm and Environmental Education Center is composed of 440 acres of land that affords a bounty of environmental habitats and supplies immeasurable support to academic programs at Austin Peay, as well as to the community and state.

-The EEC is approximately 50 percent in natural cover and forest with the other half serving as a demonstration area and for the production of farm commodities.
-Located near the main campus, the EEC is a haven for wildlife.
+The Farm is approximately 50 percent in natural cover and forest with the other half serving as a demonstration area and for the production of farm commodities.
+Located near the main campus, the Farm is a haven for wildlife.
 The area is bounded on the west by the West Fork of Red River and harbors a natural cave in which there are fish that have evolved without eyes.
 A rendering (pictured) by Wayne C. Stormes depicts the unusual fish, the Typhlichtys Subteraneus (Blind Cave Fish).
 This rare fish grows to only about 3 inches.
-In addition to wildlife, cattle raised on the EEC farm provide hands-on experience for agriculture students.
+In addition to wildlife, cattle raised on the Farm provide hands-on experience for agriculture students.

-The EEC has as its major goal the support of the academic programs at the University.
-Available for study through the EEC are livestock, tobacco, plant material center, plant and animal wildlife, wildlife plots, various timber harvest methods, a walk-through model cow and land formations.
+The Farm has as its major goal the support of the academic programs at the University.
+Available for study through the Farm are livestock, tobacco, plant material center, plant and animal wildlife, wildlife plots, various timber harvest methods, a walk-through model cow and land formations.